Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been completed.
-We have incorporated feedback from our group of human testers to enhance gameplay and address identified bugs.
-We are now preparing for the beta version, focusing on fixing all high-priority bugs and ensuring that the game is fully functional before the official launch.
-The insights gained from the testers are valuable and will help us refine the game further.
-We are actively incorporating their feedback to enhance gameplay and ensure an optimal player experience before the official launch.
+Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been completed, and feedback from our group of human testers has been incorporated to enhance gameplay and address identified bugs.
+We are now focusing on fixing all high-priority bugs for the beta version, ensuring that the game is fully functional before the official launch.
+The insights gained from the testers are valuable and will help us refine the game further, ensuring an optimal player experience.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.